The Differences Between Chief and Assistant Curators

 Curators are often the voice of the museum they represent, especially when it comes to high-profile exhibits and collections, so they need to have some marketing and public relations talents.
 They're skilled and polished communicators, who must feel comfortable being the museum's liaison between the artist or art owner and the museum's audience and general public.

 Another key skill that curators need in the 21st century is fundraising experience.
 Art museums, especially smaller ones, have to be creative and nimble when it comes to juggling resources, and an ability to persuade philanthropic donors to give is highly valuable.

-But perhaps the skill that serves art museum curators best is experience.
+But perhaps the qualification that serves art museum curators best is experience.
 This is where an assistant curator's skill set is going to differ from that of a chief curator.

 Think of the chief art curator like a movie director.
 He or she has to oversee all details of a production, organizing artists (or actors), which can often feel like herding cats.
 People skills are paramount; it would be difficult to do the job effectively without the ability to work as part of an often-changing cast of characters.
 Much like making a movie, it often takes many skilled people to pull off a successful exhibition.

 Unless they're especially small and have only one curator, most art museums typically have one chief curator and several assistant curators.

 The chief curator's most basic responsibilities involve overseeing the museum's programming, exhibitions, and its permanent collection.
 It's their vision and their strategy that are most apparent in the museum's overall image, so it's a powerful job that requires someone with confidence and drive.

 In addition to managing the exhibitions and permanent collection, chief curators have to oversee staff, including assistants.
 So a good chief-assistant relationship is pretty crucial in order for things to run smoothly.